Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Deformations of moduli spaces

-{\rm Now, the definition of $v-$genericity is motivated by the fact that if $v$ is a primitive Mukai vector and $H$ is $v-$generic, then a $H-$semistable sheaf with Mukai vector $v$ is $H-$stable: this holds if $v=(0,v_{1},v_{2})$ where $v_{2}\neq 0$, or if $v=(0,v_{1},0)$ and $\rho(S)=1$ (as a consequence of Remark \ref{oss:quasivgen}), but it is no longer true if $v=(0,v_{1},0)$ and $\rho(S)\geq 2$ as the following example (due to Yoshioka) shows.} \end{oss}
+Now, the definition of $v-$genericity is motivated by the fact that if $v$ is a primitive Mukai vector and $H$ is $v-$generic, then a $H-$semistable sheaf with Mukai vector $v$ is $H-$stable: this holds if $v=(0,v_{1},v_{2})$ where $v_{2}\neq 0$, or if $v=(0,v_{1},0)$ and $\rho(S)=1$ (as a consequence of Remark \ref{oss:quasivgen}), but it is no longer true if $v=(0,v_{1},0)$ and $\rho(S)\geq 2$ as the following example shows (see Lemma 1.2 of \cite{Y2}).